palonso/pecmae/README.md

 2. Create a training script similar to `./scripts/train_pecmae_5_gtzan.sh`.

 Your should modify the fields `--data-dir`, `--metadata-file-train`, `--metadata-file-val`, and `--metadata-file-test` to point to your ground truth file.
-Have a look at [./groundtruth/](./groundtruth/) to see examples of the expected format.
+Have a look at [groundtruth/](./groundtruth/) to see examples of the expected format.

-## Sonifying your prototypes
+## Sonifying the prototypes

 TODO